From the time these colts are born, they share pastures with cattle.

 As far as knowing about cattle, they begin from day one!

-Welcome to the Gardiner Angus Ranch Remuda site.
-We would like to tell you about the history of our ranch horses and where we are headed.
+We’re going to tell you the history of our ranch horses and where we are headed.

 The present day breeding program was started by Ralph Gardiner, Henry's father.
 He had a passion for horses and worked with them all his life.
 Ralph enjoyed racing horses and in the 1950s was among the top ten money winners nationally.
 He bred several mares to the thoroughbred horse named Three Bars before he became famous.
 Three Bars was a speed sire and Ralph had several AAA+ rated sons.
 This was the top speed rating before there were speed index figures.
 Many of the mares in today's band trace back to Three Bars.